robertsoli/HR_Analysis/notebook/HR_Analysis.md

 **Q6** : Are there particular departments that have a higher rate of attrition?

-**Q7** : Which departments show the highest performance review score?
+**Q7** : Which departments show the highest performance review score for active employees?
 Which departments show the lowest?

 **Q8** : Are employees working more than the standard 160 hours per month scoring lower on their performance reviews than employees working the standard?